BillStephens2022/fibonacci-k8s/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 ## Description
-  *** This is a Work in Process - not deployed yet *** A demo multi-container Fibonacci calculator application built with Docker using client, server, worker, and nginx containers, and will be deployed with GitHub Actions to Google Cloud.
+  A demo multi-container Fibonacci calculator application built with Docker using client, server, worker, and nginx containers, and deployed with GitHub Actions to Google Cloud with Kubernetes.
 React used for client side and Postgres and Redis used for data storage.
+Note that this app is no longer deployed to Google Cloud so as not to incur charges.

 ## App Screenshot